 Fast forward to today, and the winds of change are in the air.
 Research is revealing the many and varied uses for cannabis at a rapid pace, and countries around the world are reversing regulation to open medical and recreational programs.

-So the first part of the enigma is the juxtaposition of cannabis as an illicit substance, against cannabis as a valid, effective medicine.
+So the first part of the enigma is the juxtaposition of cannabis as an illicit substance, against its use as a valid, effective medicine.

 But cannabis doesn’t act like other medicines.
-It’s a medicine, yes, but cannabis is complex.
-There are thousands of strains of cannabis, each with its own complex composition of cannabinoids, terpenes, and flavonoids.
+It’s a medicine, yes, but it is complex.
+There are thousands of strains, each with its own complex composition of cannabinoids, terpenes, and flavonoids.
 Which means that each strain can have considerably different effects — and that’s even without taking into account the different ways that individual bodies metabolize it.

 On top of that, cannabis has this enigmatic quality of being biphasic — meaning it can have an opposite effect on the body depending on the dose.
 So the same strain might make you feel relaxed and calm after a small dose, but paranoid and anxious at a larger dose.

 The key here could be the endocannabinoid system, but we’re not really sure yet.
 Discovered in the 1990s, this system of receptors in the brain and body communicates with cannabinoids — from within the body, the plant, and synthetic sources.
 We know it exists, and that it plays a central role in regulating a variety of body systems, but we’re far from fully understanding how it functions.